Vrekt/FiveM-RP/interactions/README.md

 # How to use it (dev)
 ### To highlight the interaction eye icon
-For example, if the player is infront of a interatable ped.
+For example, if the player is infront of a interactable ped.

 ```csharp
 // highlight